 FSF seeks full-time senior GNU/Linux systems administrator

-Update: The deadline for this position has been extended to June 16th, 2014.
+Update: The deadline for this position has been extended

 The ideal candidate will be a well-rounded GNU/Linux systems administrator who thrives on constant broad-based learning and problem-solving.
 (S)he will be familiar with the free software community and how it works, and will be more interested in making a substantial contribution to software freedom and having employment consistent with ethical ideals than obtaining the highest salary.